 For Ezra had set his heart to study the law of the LORD and to practice it, and to teach His statutes and ordinances in Israel.Ezra 7:10(NASB)

-Israel, however, had experienced God's wrath because of their unbelief, but they were also promised blessings if they trusted in the Lord, with all their heart.. and so Ezra set his heart to study the law of the LORD and to practice it, and to teach His statutes and ordinances in Israel.
+Israel had experienced God's wrath because of their unbelief, but they were also promised blessings if they trusted in the Lord with all their heart... and so Ezra "set his heart to study the law of the LORD and to practice it, and to teach His statutes and ordinances in Israel."

-It was under the leadership of Ezra that the nation, which had strayed so far from God, and fallen into gross apostasy and ungodly idolatry, were reminded of their covenant with the Lord, and Ezra was instrumental in returning the nation from sin to salvation.
+It was under the leadership of Ezra that the nation, which had strayed so far from God and fallen into gross apostasy and ungodly idolatry, was reminded of its covenant with the Lord, and Ezra was instrumental in returning the nation from sin to salvation.

-May we meditate on the word of God, day and night, and systematically study the Scriptures, and apply it in our lives - and to show ourselves approved unto the Lord, so that we may prosper in our spiritual walk, grow in the grace of God, mature in our Christian faith and become instruments that the Lord may be willing to use for His greater glory.
+May we meditate on the Word of God, day and night, and systematically study the Scriptures and apply it in our lives - to show ourselves approved unto the Lord so that we may prosper in our spiritual walk, grow in the grace of God, mature in our Christian faith, and become instruments that the Lord may be willing to use for His greater glory.

 Heavenly Father, thank You for the exemplary life of Ezra and the way that he set his heart to know, study, and teach Your Word.
 Develop in me an increasing desire to study, practice, and share the truth of the glorious gospel of Christ from this day forward, and I pray that I may be used by You to turn the hearts of some who have strayed from the way of salvation, back to Yourself.
 This I ask in Jesus' name, AMEN.